rdegges/rdegges-blog/articles/2010/why-dont-you-use-virtualenvwrapper.md

 ## virtualenvwrapper Rocks!

-virtualenvwrapper (available via `pip` or `easy_install`), is a set of scripts that makes managing multiple virtual environments easier—much easier.
+virtualenvwrapper (available via `pip` or `easy_install`), is a set of scripts that makes managing multiple virtual environments easier-much easier.

 In my day-to-day work, I typically use virtualenv to create various test environments.
 Let's say I want to test out a new package in my project, I may do